Tensor Regression Networks: Tensor Regression Layer

-With \(\myinner{\mytensor{X}}{\mytensor{W}}_N = \mytensor{X}_{[0]} \times {\mytensor{W}}_{[N+1]}\) the contraction of \(\mytensor{X}\) by \( \mytensor{W}\) along their \(N\) last (respectively first) modes, \(\mytensor{G} \in \myR^{R_0 \times \cdots \times R_N \times R_{N+1}} \), \(\mymatrix{U}^{(k)} \in \myR^{I_k \times R_k}\) for each \(k\) in \(\myrange{0}{N}\) and \(\mymatrix{U}^{(N+1)} \in \myR^{O \times R_{N+1}}\).
+with \(\myinner{\mytensor{X}}{\mytensor{W}}_N = \mytensor{X}_{[0]} \times {\mytensor{W}}_{[N+1]}\) the contraction of \(\mytensor{X}\) by \( \mytensor{W}\) along their \(N\) last (respectively first) modes, \(\mytensor{G} \in \myR^{R_0 \times \cdots \times R_N \times R_{N+1}} \), \(\mymatrix{U}^{(k)} \in \myR^{I_k \times R_k}\) for each \(k\) in \(\myrange{0}{N}\) and \(\mymatrix{U}^{(N+1)} \in \myR^{O \times R_{N+1}}\).

-Previously, this problem has been studied as a standalone one.
-In that setting, the input data is directly mapped to the output, and the problem solved analytically.
-However, this requires pre-processing the data to extract (hand-crafted) features to feed the model.
-In addition, the analytical solution is prohibitive in terms of computation and memory usage for large datasets.
+Previously, this setting has been studied as a standalone problem.
+In that setting, the input data is directly mapped to the output, and the problem solved analytically \citep{guo2012tensor,rabusseau2016low,zhou2013tensor,yu2016learning}.
+However, this either limits the model to raw data (e.g., pixel intensities) or requires pre-processing the data to extract (hand-crafted) features to feed the model.
+For instance, fiducial points that encode the geometry (e.g. facial landmarks) are extracted~\citep{guo2012tensor}.
+In addition, analytical solutions are prohibitive in terms of computation and memory usage for large datasets.

-In this work, we incorporate tensor regressions as trainable layers in neural networks.
-We do so by replacing the traditional flattening + fully-connected layers with a tensor regression applied directly to the high-order input and enforcing low rank constraints on the weights of the regression.
+In this work, we incorporate tensor regressions as trainable layers in neural networks, which allow to learn jointly the features (e.g. via convolutional layers) and the tensor regression.
+We do so by replacing the traditional flattening + fully connected layers with a tensor regression applied directly to the high-order input and enforcing low rank constraints on the weights of the regression.
 We call our layer the \emph{Tensor Regression Layer} (\emph{TRL}).
 Intuitively, the advantage of the TRL comes from leveraging the multi-modal structure in the data and expressing the solution as lying on a low rank manifold encompassing both the data and the associated outputs.